cmackeen/cmackeen.github.io/docs/projects/pilemma.md

 decentralized systems, I still lack technical understanding.
 With free time, a mentor, and a desire to contribute to open source code, I have started to work on bitcoinj.
-I will let the [BitcoinJ website](https://bitcoinj.github.io/) explain the details; from what I understand BitcoinJ is a java library that underly many applications that interact with the bitcoin blockchain.
+I will let the [BitcoinJ website](https://bitcoinj.github.io/) explain the details; BitcoinJ is a java library that underly many applications that interact with the bitcoin blockchain.
 Continued development on BitcoinJ will generate more possibilities for what a blockchain app can do.